mostafachegeni/Blockchain-Analytics/doc/1_heuristicbsed_Clustering_script.md

 # Load/Store "stake_delegation_array" and "parents_heur2_array" from/into File

-This script handles saving and loading the `stake_delegation_array` and `parents_heur2_array` to and from files for Heuristic 2.
+This cell handles saving and loading the `stake_delegation_array` and `parents_heur2_array` to and from files for Heuristic 2.
 These files preserve the relationships between Shelley addresses and their respective delegation parts, allowing for reuse in further analysis.

 #### Process